 In most cases, however, abdominal surgery is required to locate the problem and remove it.
 Surgery also allows your veterinarian to assess the health of your dog’s guts.
 If any tissue is damaged beyond repair or has burst, this needs removing too so that only the healthy tissue remains inside.

 Fortunately, foreign object surgeries are a routine and regular occurrence for most veterinary clinics.
 All gut surgery always carries risks associated with anesthesia and poor gut healing.
 Your veterinarian will discuss these with you before any surgery is undertaken.
-However, the corn cob cannot be left once at this stage and so there is usually have no choice but to have surgery.
+However, the corn cob cannot be left once at this stage, so there is usually no choice but to have surgery.

 Bowel Obstruction Surgery Costs

-The cost of any surgery varies between clinics and area-to-area.
-The unique situation with canine companion, the amount of equipment used and qualifications of the staff undertaking the surgery will change the cost of the surgery.
-Bowel obstruction surgery is major surgery and you can expect it to cost $1500 or more.
+The cost of any surgery varies between clinics and in different areas.
+The unique situation with canine companions, the amount of equipment used, and the qualifications of the staff undertaking the surgery will change the cost of the surgery.
+Bowel obstruction surgery is major surgery, and you can expect it to cost $1500 or more.

-However, you should discuss the cost with your clinic.
+You should discuss the cost with your clinic.
 They will be able to give you an accurate estimate depending on the level of expected surgical difficulty and the normal clinic prices.
 If you have a budget, please be open and honest with your vet about this.
 They may be able to cut corners to save money, accept credit, or provide payment plans.
 Pet insurance may cover some of the treatment costs, though plans must be purchased and active before an emergency takes place.
 Insurance plans vary in price and coverage but can be beneficial in helping offset care costs in emergencies like this.

 Frequently Asked Questions

-Still have questions about what might happen if your dog decides to eat a corn cob?
-Here some other common questions we get, along with what you should expect.
+Do you still have questions about what might happen if your dog decides to eat a corn cob?
+Here are some other common questions we get, along with what you should expect.

 How Long Does a Corn Cob Take To Pass?